solidshadw/IT429/Incident Report Template.md

 Provide detailed information about the incident, including:
 - Description of the incident.
 - Initial detection and alerting methods.
-- Immediate actions taken.
+- Any immediate actions taken.

-## Investigation
 - Conduct investigative Q&A.
 - Document new Indicators of Compromise (IOCs).
 - Identify the scope and impact.